About Our Harm Reduction Program

 Our Harm Reduction program now has shirts and hoodies for sale!
 All proceeds benefit the program and help save lives.
 Click here to shop.

 What is Harm Reduction?

-Harm Reduction is a modern social justice movement built on a belief in, and respect for, the rights of people who use drugs.
+Harm Reduction is a social justice philosophy built on a belief in, and respect for, people who use drugs.
 Harm Reduction programs strive to mitigate the real harms associated with drug use without stigmatizing or shaming the individual people who use drugs.

 Harm Reduction Program Services Provided

 - Syringe access and needle exchange

 - Naloxone training and distribution